 Voiced By: Chris Parnell

 ISIS comptroller.
-A meek, wussy, and slightly whiny in a Now on/off at the moment relationship with Lana.
+A meek, wussy, and slightly whiny in a (now TOTALLY off at the moment) relationship with Lana.
 At times he's been a helpful influence in a few missions, but sticks to ISIS HQ and worries about Lana.
 Promoted to field agent as of Season 3's "El Contador".Tropes associated with Cyril:

 Badass Bookworm/Badass Pacifist: Pulls off his most badass things, field agent or otherwise, nonviolently: Helping Lana push the bomb out of the blimp, bluffing Spelvin with an empty gun, and most of "El Contador".